luxonis/depthai-docs-website/FAQ.md

 You can buy megaAI from our distributors and also our online store [here](https://shop.luxonis.com/products/bw1093).

+## Which Model Should I Order?

+Embedded CV/AI requires all sorts of different shapes/sizes/permutations.
+And so we have a variety of options to meet these needs.
+Below is a quick/dirty summary for the ~10,000-foot view of the options:

+ - USB3C with Onboard Cameras [BW1098OBC](https://shop.luxonis.com/collections/all/products/bw10980bc) - Great for quickly using DepthAI with a computer.
+All cameras are onboard, and it has a USB3C connection which can be used with any USB3 or USB2 host.
+ - USB3C with Modular Cameras [BW1098FFC](https://shop.luxonis.com/products/depthai-usb3-edition) - Great for prototyping flexibility.
+Since the cameras are modular, you can place them at various stereo baselines.
+This flexibility comes with a trade - you have to figure out how/where you will mount them, and then once mounted, do a stereo calibration.
+This is not a TON of work, but keep this in mind, that it's not 'plug and play' like other options - it's more for applications that require custom mounting, custom baseline, or custom orientation of the cameras.
+ - megaAI (microAI) Single Camera [BW1093](https://shop.luxonis.com/collections/all/products/bw1093) - This is just like the BW1098OBC, but for those who don't need depth information.
+Single, small, plug-and-play USB3C AI/CV camera.
+ - Raspberry Pi Compute Module Edition ([BW1097](https://shop.luxonis.com/collections/all/products/depthai-rpi-compute-module-edition) - this one has a built-in Raspberry Pi Compute Module 3B+.
+So you literally plug it into power and HDMI, and it boots up showing off the power of DepthAI.
+  - Embedded DepthAI with WiFi/BT [BW1092](https://shop.luxonis.com/collections/all/products/bw1092-pre-order) - Currently this is in Alpha testing.
+So only buy it if you are comfortable with working with bleeding-edge tech and want to help us refine this product.
+It is the first 'standalone' version of DepthAI - so it has additional 128MB NOR flash, so it can boot on its own out of the NOR flash, and not host needs to be present to run.
+In contrast, the BW1097 can also run on its own, but it is still booting over USB from the Raspberry Pi.
+This BW1092, the Myriad X can run completely standalone and with no other devices.
+The built-in ESP32 then provides easy/convenient WiFi/BT support as well as popular integrations like plug-and-play AWS-IoT support, great iOS/Android BT examples, etc.

 ## How hard is it to get DepthAI running from scratch?
 What Platforms are Supported?

 Not hard.
 Usually DepthAI is up/running on your platform within a couple minutes (most of which is download time).